Dawes County, Nebraska

 Dawes County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 8,199.
-Its county seat is Chadron.
-The county was formed in 1885; it was named for James W. Dawes, the Nebraska Governor at the time.
-In the Nebraska license-plate system, Dawes County is represented by the prefix 69 (it had the 69th-largest number of vehicles registered when the license-plate system was established in 1922).
+As of the 2020 census, the population was 8,199, and was estimated to be 7,858 in 2025.
+The county seat and the largest city is Chadron.

+In the Nebraska license plate system, Dawes County was represented by the prefix "69" (as it had the 69th-largest number of vehicles registered in the state when the license plate system was established in 1922).

 History

+Dawes County was created on February 19, 1885; it was named for James W. Dawes, the Nebraska Governor at the time.

 Dawes County was a part of the unorganized area of northwestern Nebraska until February 19, 1877, when it became a part of Sioux County from which it was separated February 19, 1885, and was given its present name.

 Geography

+According to the United States Census Bureau, the county has a total area of 1400.976 sqmi, of which 1396.437 sqmi is land and 4.539 sqmi (0.32%) is water.
+It is the 9th-largest county in Nebraska by total area.

 Dawes County lies on the north border of Nebraska.
 Its north boundary line abuts the south boundary line of the state of South Dakota.
-According to the US Census Bureau, the county has an area of 1401 sqmi, of which 1396 sqmi is land and 4.6 sqmi (0.3%) is water.

 Since it lies in the western part of Nebraska, Dawes County residents observe Mountain Time.
 The eastern two-thirds of the state observes Central Time.